South Chicago Crime Rate Trends — Chicago

 South Chicago is a Far Southeast Side neighborhood at the mouth of the Calumet River, anchored by the historic U.S. Steel South Works site (now under redevelopment) and the Bush subdivision.
 Bordered by Lake Michigan to the east and the Calumet River industrial corridor.

-March 2026 was a quiet month for South Chicago.
-No tracked category crossed an anomaly threshold — zero signals across all flag types — making this a month defined by absence of movement rather than any directional shift.
+April 2026 was a quiet month in South Chicago.
+No tracked category crossed an anomaly threshold — zero signals across the full flag mix — so the story this month is the 12-month structural picture rather than any single fresh move.

 Notable signals 0